Ten recommendations for the advanced use of online media.

 2. Access paywalled media content

 SPR tip: Support high-quality, independent journalism within the scope of your means.

 To avoid getting tracked and profiled while browsing, use an ad and tracking blocker on all devices.
 Disable it only on websites that you want to support by letting them display ads.

 SPR tip: Do not use the internet without an ad and tracking blocker.
 To disable anti-adblock systems, use an anti-adblock blocker extension.

-The search results and search suggestions of Google are heavily manipulated.
-Therefore, replace Google with an alternative search engine on all devices (including mobiles).
+The search results and search suggestions of Google Search are heavily manipulated.
+Therefore, replace Google Search with an alternative search engine on all devices (including mobiles).

 In addition, Swiss meta-search engine eTools combines results from Google, Bing, Yandex, Brave, Mojeek and other providers in a transparent and configurable way.

 Update: In March 2022, Google, Microsoft Bing, and DuckDuckGo announced that they would remove or down-rank several websites “linked to Russia” from their search results.

 To search for “controversial” videos on YouTube (if not already deleted), use a search engine other than YouTube and Google and add “site:youtube.com” to your search.

 The notifications and “timelines” of Facebook, Twitter and YouTube are also often heavily manipulated.
 Follow your preferred authors, channels and blogs directly via RSS instead.